neoul/libydb/go/README.md

 # YDB (YAML DataBlock) Go Interface

-**YDB Go Interface** is designed to support YDB in Go.
-The **YDB Go Interface** can automatically create and manipulate a tree-structured data instance such as Go structure.
+**YDB Go Interface** is designed to support YDB facilities in Go.
+The **YDB Go Interface** is able to be used for creating and manipulating tree-structured data instance such as Go `struct`, `slice` or `map` automatically.
 To use this **YDB Go Interface**, you need to install `libydb` and `Go` compiler before starting.

+- Supports to convert YAML list to Go slice.
+- Supports to convert YAML map (key, value pair) to Go map.
+- Supports to convert YAML map to Go struct and its fields and data.
+  - Find and update and anonymous fields of the Go struct.

 ## Example 1 - Updating Go map with hierarchy